 Little Frogs and Pollywogs

 This clinical group is intended for mothers of toddlers and preschoolers who, in addition to coping with the normal ins and outs of parenting a young child, are also coping with depression and/or anxiety.
-Group is a safe place to share your thoughts and feelings about being a mo and a woman without judgement.
+Group is a safe place to share your thoughts and feelings about being a mo and a woman without judgment.
 This is a great group for those who have ‘aged out’ of a postpartum depression support group.
 This group is held twice a month in central San Diego on the 2nd and 4th Tuesday of the month from 6-7:30 PM.

 After the NICU